Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP)

 Learn more about Section 3004 of the ACA (Quality Reporting for LTCHs, Inpatient Rehabilitation Facilities [IRFs], and Hospice Programs) of the Public Law (P.L.)
 No: 111-148 (H.R.3590 Health Care Law).

-The Improving Medicare Post-Acute Care Transformation Act of 2014 (IMPACT Act) added section 1899B to the SSA and requires the reporting of standardized patient assessment data regarding quality measures and Standardized Patient Assessment Data Elements (SPADEs).
-It requires the submission of data pertaining to quality measures, resource use, and other domains.
-Using standardized quality measures and standardized data, the intent of the IMPACT Act, among other obligations, is to allow for the exchange of standardized and interoperable data among post-acute, and other, providers.
+The Improving Medicare Post-Acute Care Transformation Act of 2014 (IMPACT Act) added section 1899B to the Social Security Act (SSA) and requires the reporting of standardized patient assessment data with regard to quality measures and standardized patient assessment data elements.
+The Act requires the submission of data pertaining to quality measures, resource use, and other domains.
+In addition, the IMPACT Act requires assessment data to be standardized and interoperable to allow for the exchange of data among post-acute providers and other providers.
 The IMPACT Act intends for standardized post-acute care data to improve Medicare beneficiary outcomes through shared decision-making, care coordination, and enhanced discharge planning.

 Learn more about the IMPACT Act at: